-- 5. Remove the Upgrade and Recovery USB dongle from the USB port on the USB hub. - 6.
+- Remove the Upgrade and Recovery USB dongle from the USB port on the USB hub. - 6.
 Power off and then power on the Mediant 800B to reboot the OSN server again; the initialization process starts.

 - This step may take a while (about 10 minutes).
-While the Mediant 800B is rebooting, DO NOT power off the Mediant 800B. - During initialization, the OSN server restarts twice.
+While the Mediant 800B is rebooting, DO NOT power off the Mediant 800B. - During initialization, the OSN server restarts twice. - Determine the NIC that is assigned to the required Ethernet port and the corresponding IP address, and then use this IP address to connect to the SBA (see Section 18.1).

-18.1.1 Acquiring an IP Address
+18.1 Acquiring an IP Address